 Mold attacks spots int he house that are poorly insulated, find out how to prevent mold.

 Don’t let the hard metal jaws of a pipe clamp ding up your board edges when you glue your next masterpiece together.
 Buy a pack of adhesive-backed magnetic business cards ($6 for 25 at office supply stores) and stick them on scraps of 1/4-in. plywood.
 When you’re gluing, attach the magnetized blocks on the jaws to protect your workpieces.
 Thanks to reader Sam Gant for this soft touch of a tip.

 Spotlight for Woodworking

 Focus a bright beam of light on your layout lines when you’re doing fine work on a band saw or scroll saw.
-All you need is a 1-1/2-in. round base magnet with a hole in the center ($3 at home centers and hardware stores), a Mini Maglite flashlight ($10 for the AA-cell model) and a 1/8-in.-thick steel rod ($1).
+All you need is a 1-1/2-in. round base magnet with a hole in the center ($3 at home centers and hardware stores), a mini flashlight ($10 for the AA-cell model) and a 1/8-in.-thick steel rod ($1).
 Bend an eyelet in the end of the rod and bolt it to the magnet, then strap the flashlight to the other end with zip ties.
 The setup will stick to any steel or cast iron surface, so you’ll see what you’re sawing!